Blog

 The VA’s War Related Illness and Injury Study Center say that “Exposures to high levels of specific, individual chemicals that may be present in burn pit smoke have been shown to cause long-term effects on the skin” as well as to other bodily systems.
 Some service members have complained of skin rashes and itching.

 The VA pays monthly disability benefits according to the severity of a Veteran’s service-connected injury or illness.
 A VA claims evaluator assigns a disability rating in 10 percent increments (10%, 20%, 30%, etc.) based primarily on a review of service and medical records provided with the Veteran’s claim.
-A 100% disability rating indicates total disability and provides the highest basic monthly compensation available to a disabled Veteran.
+A 100% rating indicates total disability and provides the highest basic monthly VA disability benefits available to a Veteran.
 However, some Veterans may be eligible for Special Monthly Compensation, which is additional compensation available for Veterans in specific circumstances.

-For some medical conditions or exposures, there is a presumed service connection, which means the Veterans does not have to provide actual proof that an incident during service caused the disability.
-Some conditions with a presumptive service connection automatically result in a disability rating as high as 100%.
+For some medical conditions or exposures, there is a presumed service connection, which means that Veterans do not have to provide actual proof that an incident during service caused the disability.
+Some conditions with a presumptive service connection automatically result in VA disability ratings as high as 100%.
 This does not exist for burn pit exposure.
-Disability claims based on burn pit exposure are judged on their own merits.
+Disability ratings for skin conditions based on burn pit exposure are judged on their own merits.
+For example, skin conditions affecting the entire body or requiring systemic therapy techniques may be judged to warrant a higher rating than those that are isolated to one area and necessitate only topical therapy.
+Similarly, the evidence of multiple skin conditions could result in a higher rating.

-For certain skin conditions, the VA has adopted a presumptive service connection.
+Previously, skin conditions eligible for a VA disability claim would require evidence of a direct service connection in order to qualify.
+However, for certain skin conditions, the VA has now adopted a presumptive service connection.
 For example, Gulf War veterans with dermatitis or certain other chronic undiagnosed skin disorders can attain a presumptive service connection for Gulf War Syndrome if the condition can be rated at 10% or higher and manifests by December 31, 2021.

-It may be possible to prove a service connection between a skin condition and burn pit exposure based on military records that demonstrate service near a burn pit and your medical records.
+It may be possible to prove a service connection for skin condition illnesses and burn pit exposure based on military records that demonstrate service near a burn pit and your medical records.

 If you believe exposure to an open military burn pit caused your disabling skin condition, you can apply for initial Veterans’ disability benefits online at the VA website or complete and mail VA Form 21-526 to your local VA Regional Office (VARO).